-Digital is the "New Normal" Way of Marketing; Is Your Organization Ready?
+Digital Is The "New Normal" Way of Marketing - Is Your Organization Ready?

 The lockdowns and curfews across the world have sparked a global economic shift from the usual ways of operation to digital.
 Physical business-customer interactions have been completely cut off.
 Many people have had to make online purchases for the first time in their entire life.
 Italy, for example, has seen a sudden boom in e-commerce sales in the past few months.

 The demand for app-enabled home delivery service providers is increasing by the day.
-Taxis and other transportation companies have shifted to offering home delivery services since people have shut themselves in their houses.
+Taxis and other transportation companies have shifted to offering home delivery services since people have shut themselves in their homes.
 While the established e-commerce companies like Amazon and Jumia are the primary beneficiaries of these changes, supermarkets, and other retailers across the world have had to adopt new ways to continue serving their customers from their homes.
 Food and alcohol supplying stores have had to introduce home delivery services.

-Readying Your Organization for The Normal
+Readying Your Organization For The New Normal

 With the uncertainty we are living in today, the main concern for many business owners is, "the business has to move forward, now and afterward."
 What many people do not know or understand is how that shift looks like and how it works.